Azure/kubelogin/docs/book/src/cli/convert-kubeconfig.md

       --azure-config-dir string                        Azure CLI config path
       --azure-pipelines-service-connection-id string   Service connection (resource) ID used by azurepipelines login method --cache-dir string                               directory to cache authentication record (default "/home/weinongw/.kube/cache/kubelogin/")
-      --client-certificate string            AAD client cert in pfx.
+      --client-certificate string            AAD client cert in pfx or PEM.
 Used in spn login.
 It may be specified in AAD_SERVICE_PRINCIPAL_CLIENT_CERTIFICATE or AZURE_CLIENT_CERTIFICATE_PATH environment variable
       --client-certificate-password string   Password for AAD client cert.
 Used in spn login.
-It may be specified in AAD_SERVICE_PRINCIPAL_CLIENT_CERTIFICATE_PASSWORD or AZURE_CLIENT_CERTIFICATE_PASSWORD environment variable
+It may be specified in AAD_SERVICE_PRINCIPAL_CLIENT_CERTIFICATE_PASSWORD or AZURE_CLIENT_CERTIFICATE_PASSWORD environment variable.
+Only used for PFX encoded certs.
       --client-id string                     AAD client application ID.
 It may be specified in AAD_SERVICE_PRINCIPAL_CLIENT_ID or AZURE_CLIENT_ID environment variable
       --client-secret string                 AAD client application secret.
 Used in spn login.
 It may be specified in AAD_SERVICE_PRINCIPAL_CLIENT_SECRET or AZURE_CLIENT_SECRET environment variable
       --context string                       The name of the kubeconfig context to use